 Acknowledge Your Feelings, But Don’t Let Them Control Your Decisions

 Differentiate between feelings and emotions from facts.
-Even if feelings are not facts but they are real.
+Even if feelings are not facts they are real.
 It won’t help to suppress them.
 Recognize your feelings, but try not to allow them to control how you react.

 Increase in emotional awareness by reflecting on your behavior and attitudes, for this is a significant part of gaining control of your feelings.
 Seek mental health professionals or psychotherapists if you don’t find anything benefitting you.